mycsphd/mycsphd.github.io/Category/8_about.md

     disciplines (e.g., computer science vs. biology vs. history), so information specifically about CS is necessary to make a good decision.

-2. High-quality information about getting a Ph.D. in computer science was difficult to find, often incorrect, or specific to particular Ph.D. programs.
+2. High-quality information about getting a Ph.D. in computer science can be difficult to find, often incorrect, or specific to particular Ph.D. programs.